christopher192/mcdonald-kl-discovery-project/README.md

 <br>
 For RAG, vector database storage and LLM integration, please refer to `rag.ipynb`.

-Run the following command to start Qdrant using Docker
+Run the following command to start Qdrant using Docker.

 ```
 docker pull qdrant/qdrant